 Clover mites feed of clover and grasses and are abundant in well-fertilized lawns.
 They usually enter a home around windows or doors and are usually seen crawling along sills or thresholds.
 They are a temporary nuisance and usually disappear and quickly as they appear.
 Be careful to avoid crushing them and causing stains.

 There is increased potential for clover mites to invade structures when grass extends to the foundation.
 Also avoid over-fertilizing lawns.
 If a large number of clover mites are seen on outside walls, a professional pest control operator has applications that will keep the mites from entering the home.
 It is recommended that non-chemical controls are used indoors sincere they are a temporary nuisance and cause no harm to people or pets.
 Often, a soapy rag or wet sponge is usually enough to clean mites off surfaces.
 It is much safer than introducing insecticides into the kitchen for such an innocuous insect.

 If you have a pest control issue, contact Cowleys Pest Services.
-We are your local pest control professionals, serving Trenton, Toms River, Edison, Brick, New Brunswick, Lakewood, Freehold, Piscataway and surrounding New Jersey.
+We are your local pest control professionals, serving Trenton, Toms River, Edison, Brick, Piscataway, Freehold, Brick, Lakewood, New Brunswick, Jackson, Princeton and surrounding New Jersey.